carmencchow/bellabeat_casestudy/README.md

 ![very_sleep](https://github.com/user-attachments/assets/436e1782-e8a1-4865-af88-ada47368367d)

-These with these graphs where I’ve plotted the different intensity levels on the y-axis to the minutes of sleep on the left axis.
-Red (sedentary), purple (lightly active), blue (moderately active), and yellow (very active).
-Looking at the graphs, we can see a negative correlation between Sedentary Minutes and Sleep chart shows a positive correlation when mapping the minutes of very active minutes and sleep, and in the first graph we see that the more minutes a participant spends doing sedentary activity, the fewer minutes of sleep they get.
+We see that sedentary minutes negatively impact sleep duration: more time spent being inactive means less time spent asleep.
+Sleep duration improves with more time spent engaging in moderatly active and very active activities.

 <b>Final Summary</b>
-Let’s summarize our results for the four metrics before making our recommendations to the marketing team:
+<p>Let’s summarize the findings of our analysis before proposing our recommendations to the marketing team:

 *  50% of participants take less than 8,053 steps per day and 25% take less than 4,923.
 *  50% of participants sleep less than 7.2 hours a day.
 *  50% of participants are sedentary for more than 15.9 hours a day.
-*  50% of participants get less than 26 minutes of moderate to vigorous activity a day while a startling high number of participants recorded 300 counts of <i>0 minutes of moderate to vigorous activity</i> or roughly ⅓ of the month.
+*  50% of participants get less than 26 minutes of moderate to vigorous activity a day

-<h2>5.
-Share</h2>
-Link to the Google Slide deck here:

-<h2>6.
-Act</h2>
+* 0 minutes of moderate to vigorous activity for 1/3 of the month

+<h2>Act</h2>
 National Sleep Foundation https://pubmed.ncbi.nlm.nih.gov/29073398/#:~:text=Seven%20to%209%20hours%20is,is%20recommended%20for%20older%20adults